Training & Placement Officer.

 The Placement& Training Cell functions with the primary aim of placing students in top-notch companies even before they have completed their courses.
 Having an exposure to a good work culture in the beginning of their professional life, guarantees success in all their endeavours.

 We have seen over the years that the students trained in this institute are very well prepared to handle responsibilities and work with the most cutting-edge technology in the industry.
 This belief works as a driving force for us to try and ensure that our students get a jump start in their career.
 We provide our students with the best avenues to utilize their skills by helping them find gainful employment with the best of the engineering firms.

 “Here in the College of Engineering we inspire dreams, improve minds, ignite curiosity, and define the promise of tomorrow".

-Atria Institute of Technology is a renowned name in the field of Technical education for the past 13 years.
-The Institute with its global corporate lineage, enjoys close and extensive networks and links with industry.
+We have integrated the Industry Readiness Program along with the usual academic Calendar.
+There are faculty mentors allotted to group of students to ascertain that right training is imparted and 100% attendance is ensured.
 Our students are exposed to the corporate policies, practices and ideologies.
 Our pedagogy focuses on creating a rich environment in which students are well prepared to spearhead innovative actions in today's competitive global world.

 Our education system is highly innovative and has incorporated the best practices followed in Higher education.

 There are a good number of quality students available with us.

 Professionally managed Placement Cell to provide end to end solutions for Campus Drives.

 Professional staff’s and Proactive Students who co-ordinate entire process of Campus placements